ArslanAhmedQ/Advanced-Paint/README.md

 # Advanced-Paint

 The program uses partial MVC as a structure.
-Along with that different design pattern had been used such as factory, strategy and others to implement the paint.
+The different design patterns have been used such as Factory, Strategy and others to implement the paint.
 Different shapes were designed and implemented.
-Shapes feedback (one can see as it draws) was also made possoble.
-Different java libraries and tools were used to implement the features such as whole colour panel , resolution, save/open, symmetry and thinckness for most of the shapes.
+Shapes feedback (user can see as it draws) was also made possoble.
+Different java libraries and tools were used to implement the features such as whole Colour Panel, Resolution, Save/Open, Symmetry and Thinckness for most of the shapes.
 The program advanced paint is developed as a team.
 The instructor provided with a skeleton of basic code, notably the scribble package which is used by paint package.
-Also, to make the progrsm as interesting as possible with advanced features including the basic features.

 High Level Architecture: